 c.
-Proposed Project Start Date/End Date: Enter a start date no earlier than August 1, 2016.
-Your project may extend until February 28, 2017.
+Proposed Project Start Date/End Date: Enter a start date no earlier than October 1, 2017.
+Your project may extend for up to 18 months.

 7. Project Director: Provide the requested information for the Project Director.
 Select a Prefix (e.g., Ms., Mr.) even though this is not a required field.
 Provide contact information, including an e-mail address that will be valid throughout the proposed period of performance.